zacharied/libbq27441/README.md

 ## Installation

 With the I2C headers and libraries installed on your machine, simply run `make`.
 Then, run `make install` as root to copy the headers and shared objects to their directories in `/usr/local`.
+The `PREFIX` environment variable may be specified to override the installation directory.

 ## Usage